Kenya Police Social Media Hacked, Used to Promote Fake Cryptocurrency

 Hackers Promoted a Fake Cryptocurrency

-The confirmation of the hack came just hours after the attackers falsely announced the launch of a new cryptocurrency named “DCI.”
-To lure unsuspecting Kenyans, the hackers framed the token as a blockchain initiative designed to help the country cut its budget by hundreds of millions of dollars annually.
+Notably, the confirmation of the hack came just hours after the attackers falsely announced the launch of a new cryptocurrency named “DCI.”
+In an apparent attempt to deceive, the hackers framed the token as a blockchain initiative designed to help the country cut its budget by hundreds of millions of dollars annually, thereby luring unsuspecting Kenyans.

 To further legitimize the scam, the hackers shared the token’s contract address and falsely claimed that DCI had already been listed on multiple major crypto exchanges.
 They even attempted to incentivize engagement by offering tokens in exchange for likes and urging followers to encourage local media outlets to support the so-called blockchain project.